 After graduating high school, I attended Oklahoma State University Institute of Technology in Okmulgee, Oklahoma.
 I pursued studies in Construction Industries.

-Upon completion of my education in Okmulgee, I returned to the Fair-landMiami, Oklahoma area where I started a family and continued my career in the construction field.
+Upon completion of my education in Okmulgee, I returned to the Fairland, Oklahoma area, where I started a family and continued my career in the construction field.
 It was during this time that I began to work on projects that focused on modernizing low-income Native People's homes.
 Our focus was to alter these homes into not only more energy-efficient residences, but also into handicapped-accessible, known in the industry as “Aging-in-Place”.
 I thoroughly enjoyed assisting this population in renovating their homes into safer and easier to maintain environments in which to raise their families.

 Later in my career, I was hired as the Director of Modernization and Construction for the Housing Authority of the Seneca-Cayuga Tribe of Oklahoma.
-This was an enjoyable and meaningful time in my career journey; not only were we managing and remodeling low-rent housing projects in Fairland, Miami, and in several neighboring communities, but we were also building new homes within those communities as well.
+This was an enjoyable and meaningful time in my career journey; not only were we managing and remodeling low-rent housing projects in Fairland, Miami, and several neighboring communities, but we were also building new homes within those communities as well.
 We were supporting those in our area with housing needs.

 In 1991, I was honored to serve a one-year term as the Second Chief for our tribe, The Seneca-Cayuga Tribe of Oklahoma.

---John R. Baker
+--John R. Baker, Owner